 Overview of Long Black:

-The Long Black is an espresso drink first made in Australia and New Zealand, appealing to the American tourists’ coffee preferences.
+The Long Black is an espresso drink first made in Australia and New Zealand.
+One theory is that it was invented to appeal to American tourists’ coffee preferences, though this drink is popular with locals as well.
 Some people simply pass it off as an Americano, but experienced baristas know the difference.
 While it is made with water and espresso-like an Americano, the order in which you pour is crucial.

 How It’s Made